Govindganj Assembly constituency

 Govindganj Assembly constituency is an assembly constituency in Purvi Champaran district in the Indian state of Bihar.

 Overview

 As per orders of Delimitation of Parliamentary and Assembly constituencies Order, 2008, 14.
 Govindganj Assembly constituency is composed of the following: Areraj and Paharpur community development blocks; and Paschimi Sangrampur, Purbi Sangrampur and Dakshani Bariyaria of Sangrampur CD Block.
+Brahmin voters have dominance in Govindganj Vidhan Sabha and its nearby areas, that is why MLAs from Brahmin caste have always been elected here, all the parties here mostly give tickets to Brahmin candidates for Brahmin votes.

 Govindganj Assembly constituency is part of 3.
 Purvi Champaran (Lok Sabha constituency).
 It was earlier part of Motihari (Lok Sabha constituency).